csbrady-warwick/EIS-2/README_DECK.md

 Deck object - An instance of an `eis_text_deck_parser` object representing a specific deck in text form

+Pass - A specific parsing of a deck.
+Complete parsing of a deck may involve more than one pass through the deck

 Root - The part of a definition representing the highest level of a deck, not inside any blocks

 Block - A section of a deck between a `begin : blockname` and an `end : blockname` marker